Review | ‘Far Cry 6’ review in progress: A glitchfest that’s too big to wrangle

 Early on, it also became apparent that the guns-blazing approach yielded an unsatisfying rate of return.
 Sometimes, missions became laughably easy; other times, frustratingly impenetrable.
 This was a ratio I was not interested in wasting my time to improve.
 My silent approach, by contrast, turned encounters into enjoyable little puzzles precisely because they always teetered on the edge of chaos — without ever quite tipping over.

 And why fix what isn’t broken?
 Throughout the game, you’ll add a raft of new weapons to your arsenal.
 But the resource system discouraged me from spending time with those new guns.
 Across Yara, you’ll find materials for upgrades like scopes, suppressors — standard, modern military shooter weapon upgrade fare.
-Some of these materials, however, are rarer than other, and shockingly so.
+Some of these materials, however, are rarer than others, and shockingly so.
 I found myself sticking with guns I had grown accustomed to because I didn’t want to injudiciously spend those rarer materials just to experiment with a gun I’d come to learn I hated.

-The broader issue, as with these materials — some insignificant but plentiful, others useful but rare — is that in a game of this size there’s way too much to sift through, both in terms of “Far Cry 6′s” gameplay and its politics and narrative.
-In 2019, Richard Brody, a movie critic for The New Yorker, wrote that streaming services were turning writers into connoisseurs of stuff (using a more foul word), “comparing one mediocrity against another to be able to assemble a list of what’s barely recommendable with a straight face by contrast with what’s even worse.”
+The broader issue, as with these materials — some insignificant but plentiful, others useful but rare — is that in a game of this size, there’s way too much to sift through in terms of “Far Cry 6′s” gameplay, politics and narrative.
+In 2019, Richard Brody, a movie critic for the New Yorker, wrote that streaming services were turning writers into connoisseurs of stuff (using a more foul word), “comparing one mediocrity against another to be able to assemble a list of what’s barely recommendable with a straight face by contrast with what’s even worse.”

-And in “Far Cry 6,” there’s a lot of “stuff,” of wildly varying quality.
-Reviewers were granted a mere week to play a title most players will enjoy over the course of several weeks or months.
+And in “Far Cry 6,” there’s a lot of “stuff” of wildly varying quality.
+Reviewers were granted a mere week to play a title most players will enjoy over the course of several weeks if not months.
 That’s not a good way to assess a title of this scope.
 You might overhear a piece of dialogue or find a handwritten note that changes your read on the game’s political valence, for better or worse.
-You might love how the cars handle, or the fishing minigame or hunting for treasure.
+You might love how the cars handle, or playing the fishing minigame or hunting for treasure.
 But these are all obstacles to reviewing a game that could take 40-plus hours to beat.
 They aren’t relevant to the core Far Cry experience that people care or are curious about — if you can believe that a game with activities ranging from gas siphoning to pelican feeding has a discernible “core.”
 It’s like being blasted by a fire hose, only to be asked, “How’d the water taste?”

 The statistics around how many players actually finish a game are dismal.
-If you play the third of the game I’ve played in the exact way I did (I prioritized the Máximas Matanzas missions) you might come away pleased.
-I am so far — cautiously.
+If you play the same third of the game I’ve played in the exact way I did (I prioritized the Máximas Matanzas missions) you might come away pleased.
+I am, too, so far — cautiously.
 And yet, it’s also very possible that Ubisoft stumbles on the dismount.
-There are so many complicated themes at play: whitewashing, whataboutism, colonialism, you name it.
-And yet, based on early in-game conversations, it would not be too bold to predict that the game might be setting up a tired endgame binary choice between the chaos of freedom and liberal democracy, or the order of benevolent dictatorship.
+There are so many complicated themes at play: whitewashing, whataboutism, colonialism — you name it.
+And yet, based on early in-game conversations, it would not be too bold to predict that the game might be setting up a tired, endgame binary choice between the chaos of freedom and liberal democracy or the order of benevolent dictatorship.

-I can’t speak to game’s authenticity to its sources of inspiration.
-The Argentine critic Diego Arguello (who has written for this site before) found the game’s indulgence in tropes about Latin America bothersome and disappointing.
+I can’t speak to the game’s authenticity to its sources of inspiration.
+The Argentine critic Diego Argüello (who has written for this site before) found the game’s indulgence in tropes about Latin America bothersome and disappointing.
 And Moises Taveras, writing for Fanbyte, took umbrage — in an amusing and thoughtful critique — with the game’s casting of Giancarlo Esposito, who is Afro-Italian, as the dictator of a Latin American island nation.

 So inasmuch as I’m certain of my opinion of “Far Cry 6′s” gameplay, I am not confident at all when it comes to the game’s story, of which, coincidentally, the franchise has repeatedly invited scrutiny.
 There are good performances and narrative beats that are compelling and trenchant.
 But less charitably, some of these moments evoke conversations you might find if you poke around on Twitter for a few minutes.
 The story invites reflection on questions that are unresolvable — and are likely to remain that way, “Far Cry 6′s” effort notwithstanding.